-Essay on political system
+Essay on political system in India

 Essay on political system :- A political system is a set of institutions, laws and procedures that govern a society and determine the distribution of power and resources among its members.
 It provides the framework within which individuals and groups interact, make decisions and resolve conflicts.
 Politics can take many forms, ranging from democratic to authoritarian and centralized to decentralized.

 - Essay on Political System in India 500 words: A Tapestry of Diversity

 - Essay on Political System in India 300 words: A Complex Tapestry of Democracy